ethereum/ethereum-org-website/src/content/staking/solo/index.md

 </ExpandableCard>

 <ExpandableCard title="How do I ensure I don't get slashed?">
-In short, if you act in good faith, run a minority client and only keep your signing keys on one machine at a time, the risk of getting slashed is nearly zero.
+In short, this can never be fully guaranteed, but if you act in good faith, run a minority client and only keep your signing keys on one machine at a time, the risk of getting slashed is nearly zero.

 There are only a few specific ways that can result in a validator getting slashed and ejected from the network.
 At time of writing, the slashings that have occurred have been exclusively a product of redundant hardware setups where signing keys are stored on two separate machines at once.
 This can inadvertently result in a <em>double vote</em> from your keys, which is a slashable offense.